 We closely monitor and control our energy use through energy use in buildings is monitored regularly through meters and many building HVAC areas are controlled in real-time by the Building Management System (BMS).
 Our Energy Strategic plan 2018-2022 (PDF 2.0 MB) also outlines our strategic initiatives to improve our energy efficiency and self-generate renewable energy.
 Some of our initiatives include switching to low-energy LED lighting and installing solar panels.

-We are involved with a range of projects aimed at helping our greater community to take meaningful climate action, as well as our on-campus initiatives like introducing a Diploma of Sustainable Living Course, and a Sustainability major that is available for most of our bachelor’s degrees.
+We are involved with a range of projects aimed at helping our greater community to take meaningful climate action, as well as our on-campus initiatives like introducing the Sustainable Living courses, and a Sustainability major that is available for most of our bachelor’s degrees.

 The University hosts the annual Global Climate Change Week, setting up local and coordinating international activities related to climate change.
 We are also part of the Curious Climate program, encouraging public engagement with scientific information and experts.